TheLeaderDev/BackRoute/README.md

 <br>

-⚠️ If IPIP on Netplan doesn’t work for you, an alternative is to create it directly. <br>
+⚠️ If IPIP on Netplan doesn’t work for you, an alternative is to create it directly using ip tunnel.
 I’ll put the details in a separate README.
 If you’re interested in this mode, you can try that method as well. <br>

 🔗 Click the link below: